-Bonds and notes payable: Under certain circumstances, the Fund uses debt to supplement the cost of the acquisition of conservation lands and easements and for financing for natural resource-based businesses.
-Most debt is in the form of bonds and notes payable from foundations, financial institutions and various government agencies.
-The Fund records a discount and contribution revenue when note interest rates are considered below-market and amortizes the discount to interest expense over the term of the related notes.
+Bonds and notes payable: Under certain circumstances, the Organization uses debt to supplement the cost of the acquisition of conservation lands and easements.
+Most debt is in the form of bonds and notes payable from foundations.
+The Organization records a discount and contribution revenue when note interest rates are considered below-market and amortizes the discount to interest expense over the term of the related notes.
 Legal and accounting costs, as well as other expenses associated with debt issuance, are being amortized on the effective interest method over the term of the debt acquired.
 Unamortized debt issuance costs are reported with bonds and notes payable.

 Noncontrolling interest in combined subsidiary: The noncontrolling interest represents the equity interest in WPF, which began operations during the year ended December 31, 2020.
 WPF is a limited liability company, in which TCF has a 75% membership interest and an unrelated nonprofit entity holds the remaining 25% membership interest.
 TCF combines WPF financial statements as TCF is presumed to control the entity as the majority member and manager of WPF.
 A separate capital account is maintained for each member.
 The value of such account at any time shall be the sum of that member's contributions to capital and the share of the profits of WPF allocated to the account less all distributions made from the account and the share of the losses of WPF allocated to the capital account.
-Items of income, gain, loss and deductions are allocated to the members' capital accounts pro rata based on the membership agreement.
+All items of income, gain, loss and deductions are allocated to the members' capital accounts pro rata based on the membership agreement.

-Revenue recognition: The Fund receives funding for its programs and acquisition of conservation land from federal and state grants and from corporations and foundations in the form of land acquisition or operating grants.
+Revenue recognition: The Organization receives funding for its programs and acquisition of conservation land from federal and state grants, and from corporations and foundations, in the form of land acquisition or operating grants.
 Support and revenue from federal and state awards is recognized at the time expenses allowable under the award are incurred, since such awards can be terminated by the grantor, or refunding can be required under certain circumstances coupled with other performance and/or control barriers.
-For this reason, the Fund's federal and state awards are considered conditional, and so, referred to as conditional grants.
+For this reason, the Organization's federal and state awards are considered conditional, and so, referred to as conditional grants.